-Now working as a one-on-one coach and instructor through The Porch, a non-profit writers collective based in Nashville, Tennessee.
+I work as a one-on-one coach and instructor through The Porch, a non-profit writers’ collective based in Nashville, Tennessee.

 To learn more about my teaching style, read this fun interview I did with Kristopher Carey at The Porch in October 2018.

-1. Creative Writing Mentorship – One-on-One, At least 2 sessions in person (in Nashville, through The Porch)
+1. Creative Writing Mentorship – One-on-One, In-person or remote (Based in Nashville, through The Porch)